crazy-max/ghaction-xgo/README.md

 If you are interested, [check out](https://git.io/Je09Y) my other :octocat: GitHub Actions!

-> **:warning: Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
-GitHub Actions are currently only available in public beta.
-You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).

 ## 🚀 Usage

 Below is a simple snippet to cross compile your Golang app.
 A [live example](https://github.com/crazy-max/ghaction-xgo/actions) is also available for this repository.